Madjac33/Unity-Cookbook/Chapter 1: Input System Package/input-system-package.md

 `public InputAction playerControls;`
 <p>Navigate back to the Editor.
 Now, you'll notice a new variable called Player Controls.
 Press the plus sign and select "Add Up/Down/Left/Right Composite".
 I will call the new set of controls "WASD" to represent keyboard controls.
 <img src="PlayerControls.png" alt="PlayerControls" width="60%"><br>
-For each direction, look up and select the desired key.
+For each direction, look up and select the desired key.<br>
 <img src="Binding.png" alt="Binding" width="60%"><br>
 In the Movement script, create a Vector2 variable to represent the movement direction.
 I will call it moveDirection.</p>